Illicit Networks · Conflict Analysis · Governance Research

 Militant Recruitment & Signaling Analysis

-Evaluated strike capabilities of five terror groups by monitoring recruitment dynamics across encrypted and open channels.
-Separated credible intent signaling from noise using structured validation and cross-source corroboration.
+Five terror groups, encrypted and open channels.
+Monitored recruitment dynamics and separated credible intent signaling from noise through cross-source corroboration.

 Result: Weekly threat briefs to time-sensitive executive stakeholders